Gail Ann Dorsey: Style and influences

 Dorsey's musical style has a broad span and incorporates rock, funk, country, and pop influences.
 She describes her current sound as a present-day version of the AM/FM radio tunes that left a mark on her music such as The Fifth Dimension, Olivia Newton-John, Bread and Heart.
-When asked to describe her sound in one word she says "Black-arach...but that's maybe how I feel most days.
+When asked to describe her sound in one word she says: "Black-arach...but that's maybe how I feel most days.
 Sometimes you can never tell what vehicle is required to deliver the message until it tells you.
 I don't want to limit myself to anything.
 I just want to maintain honesty and substance in the work.
 That is my responsibility to the music and the audience."
-Gail uses a Music Man Stingray bass guitar and a Fender Jazz Bass mostly, during her touring and studio efforts.
+Dorsey uses a Music Man Stingray and a Fender Jazz Bass primarily for touring and recording.

 In December 2021, Bass Player magazine gave Dorsey a Lifetime Achievement Award.